 ahead of time by using web interface at:

-For example, click to expand the "stable" directory and then
+For example, click to navigate into the "stable" directory and then

 (e.g., 1.4.20).